What to Look for In a Good DH Program

 So, we thought we’d take a hard look at what common qualities most, if not all, good Dental Hygiene programs share.
 Here’s what we found, from three of our best Dental Hygiene Program Directors.

-According to Alissa Sanchez, Dental Hygiene Program Director at Concorde’s campus in Kansas City, Mo., the first thing to look for in a good DH school is that it is fully accredited by the American Dental Association Commission on Dental Accreditation and that it offers a student-centered supportive learning environment.
+According to Alissa Sanchez, Dental Hygiene Program Director at Concorde’s campus in Kansas City, Mo., the first thing to look for in a good DH school is that it is institutionally accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) and the American Dental Association Commission on Dental Accreditation which offers a student-centered supportive learning environment.

 “The college or university needs to be accredited also through an accreditor approved by the (U.S.) Department of Education,” Sutton said.